antoniojking/sweater_weather/README.md

-# README
+# Sweater Weather

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Project Description

+You are a back-end developer working on a team that is building an application to plan road trips.
+This app will allow users to see the current weather as well as the forecasted weather at the destination.

+Your team is working in a service-oriented architecture.
+The front-end will communicate with your back-end through an API.
+Your job is to expose that API that satisfies the front-end team’s requirements.

+## Learning Goals
+- Expose an API that aggregates data from multiple external APIs
+- Expose an API that requires an authentication token
+- Expose an API for CRUD functionality
+- Determine completion criteria based on the needs of other developers
+- Research, select, and consume an API based on your needs as a developer

-* Ruby version
+## Ruby version
+`ruby 2.7.2`
+`rubygem 3.1.4`

-* System dependencies
+## System dependencies
+`Rails 5.2.6`

-* Configuration
+## Configuration

-* Database creation
+## Database creation

-* Database initialization
+## Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...
+## ...